Introduction to Spatial Analysis GIS510 Syllabus

 Academic Dishonesty: Academic dishonesty is defined to include any form of cheating or plagiarism.
 A discussion of the topic is set forth in the student handbook.

-TESTS: A midterm and a final will be given.
+EXAMS: A midterm and a final will be given.
 They will have multiple parts, including content and laboratory applications.
 All work is submitted into Blackboard.
 Some parts will be timed.
 Do not open objective tests without taking them.
 Lock outs and time overruns (!) will be scored as 0 and will use one attempt when multiple attempts are allowed.
 Full screen sometimes blocks the submit button, so reduce the size of the window.
 Be sure to click okay and move to another Blackboard page after your score is reported to you by Blackboard.
 Check that your score has recorded by going to Tools/My Grades.
-Plan ahead, though, because if this occurs near the deadline, you may lose access to the test.
+Plan ahead, though, because if this occurs near the deadline, you may lose access to the test or assignment.
 Allow sufficient time for data packet transmission.
 Only scores officially registered by Blackboard will count.
 Work ahead of the schedule!

-Icons and !: If you have an icon or an exclamation point showing in your gradebook, click on it to see all of the official score.
+Icons and !: If you have an icon or an exclamation point showing in your gradebook, click on it to see all of the official scores.
 Icons and ! are zero points and indicate a failed submission or a time overrun and are scored as 0.
-These count as one test attempt.
+These count as one attempt.

 Note: All materials presented in this class are done so with educational goals in mind and are not intended to cause distress of any nature.
 Please be aware that controversial materials, theories, exhibits, etc. will be presented in this class.
 If you are unwilling or unable to view these presentations in the educational light in which they are presented, then you need to reconsider your enrollment in this class.